bholzer/Bouncing-Ball-Animation-Tutorial/lesson_1/README.md

 ```

-It is generally a good idea to keep things as separate as possible, so to keep from having a bunch of JavaScript inside of your HTML, it is generally best to include from an external file.
+It is generally a good idea to keep things as separate as possible, so to keep from having a bunch of JavaScript inside of your HTML, it is best to include from an external file.

 It is important that the `src` *attribute* of that `script` tag be relative to the position of the `index.html` file.
 So, for example, if the `application.js` file was in the same directory as `index.html`, and not in a separate scripts directory, it would look like this instead:
 ```